Freddie Oversteegen, Who As Teenager Lured Nazis Into A Forest To Make Out Then Had Them Killed, Dies At 92

 Freddie & Truus Oversteegen Recruited As Young Teenagers

 Oversteegen was a member of one of the most effective and famous Dutch resistance cells, the Raad van Verzet or Council of Resistance, of the Second World War.
-This particular cell was charged with saving Jewish children, destroying railway lines, killing Nazis and ending the Nazi occupation in the Netherlands by any necessary means.
+This particular cell was charged with saving Jewish children, destroying railway lines, killing Nazis, and ending the Nazi occupation in the Netherlands by any necessary means.

 “A man wearing a hat came to the door and asked my mother if he could ask us [to join the Resistance].”

-Freddie and her sister, Truus Oversteegen, were just 14 and 16 years old respectively, when they were recruited to be part of the cell which at the time consisted of seven people, according to Vice.
-Her mother, a divorcee who “kept us well-informed” about the war agreed.
+Freddie and her sister, Truus Oversteegen, were just 14- and 16-years-old respectively, when they were recruited to be part of the cell which at the time consisted of seven people, according to Vice.
+Her mother, a divorcee who “kept us well-informed” about the war, agreed.

 An Unexpected Asset In A Male-Dominated War